phillycommunitywireless/phillycommunitywireless/content/en/_index.md

   # Norris Square project
   - template: call-to-action-image
-    heading: Norris Square Network
+    heading: North Philadelphia Network
-    text: We are building a community wireless network in [<i class="fa fa-map-marker"></i> North Philadelphia](https://goo.gl/maps/e4dJb3ghqgnNP53e8).
+    text: We are building a community wireless network in North Philadelphia, with a focus on the areas north of [<i class="fa fa-map-marker"></i> Norris Square Park](https://goo.gl/maps/e4dJb3ghqgnNP53e8).
 If you live in the 19122, 19133, and other nearby zipcodes, reach out to get connected!
     link:
       text: Get Connected
       href: getconnected/